 Don’t always assume chronic bad breath to be a hygiene problem.

 On a lighter note, your dog’s bad breath may just mean there’s some food particles being left behind inside their mouth.
 Food and bacteria can lead to plaque, just like in people, and this tends to cause bad breath.
 If so, your dog’s breath problem should be easy to handle.
 You just need to regularly brush their teeth, with doggy toothpaste, to rectify the issue instead of using mints.

 Often times bad canine breath can be traced to leftover food in the mouth, but it’s still wise to be cautious.
 Be observant of your dog’s behavior and report anything unusual to the vet.
 You should mainly watch their appetite since a dog with medical issues usually loses a healthy appetite.
 A dog with gum problems may find it very painful to eat and will usually only drink water.

 It’s also a good idea to look inside their mouth, periodically, to see if there’s any bleeding or swelling.
 Are there any missing teeth?
 If so, you should take your dog to the vet as soon as you can for a check up.
 Other signs to watch out for are drooling and sensitivity around the mouth.

 Conclusion on Mints

-Your dog’s dental health is an important part of their overall well-being.
-Instead of giving your canine some mints, consider a better plan.
-Brushing your dog’s teeth regularly, using doggy toothpaste and a doggy toothbrush, will help to minimize your dog’s tooth problems and freshen their breath.
-They will surely thank you for it, but without the smell.
+Your dog’s dental health shouldn’t just be covered up.
+Rather than giving your four-legged friend some mints, consider a much better plan.
+Brushing your dog’s teeth regularly, using doggy toothpaste and a doggy toothbrush, will minimize such problems.
+It will also freshen their breath way more effectively than mints.
+Your pooch will thank you for it, and with less smell.